 Method 1: Outlook Archiving Options

-Note: The below-mentioned steps in method 1 are performed in Outlook 2010 version.
+Note: The below-mentioned steps in method 1 are performed in the Outlook 2010 version.
 The steps are somewhat different in case, users are using another version of Outlook.
 However, the result will be the same.

 This method can be divided into two simple steps as mentioned below: